 Frequently Asked Questions

 - Chapter Membership in DAR is by invitation.
-Please ask us.
+Please ask us to invite you.

 - At-Large Membership in DAR is by application.
 Please ask for details.